 \subsection{Higher-order networks and social dilemmas}

 We consider a population of $N$ individuals.
-These individuals interact through a hypergraph, a representative higher-order network structure consisting of nodes and hyperedges \cite{alvarez2021evolutionary,civilini2021evolutionary}.
+These individuals interact through a hypergraph, a representative higher-order network structure consisting of nodes and hyperedges\cite{civilini2021evolutionary}.
 On hypergraphs, each individual occupies a node, and each hyperedge connects a group of nodes.
-Unlike (traditional) pairwise networks where links can only connect a pair of nodes, hyperedges can simultaneously connect an arbitrary number of nodes.
+Unlike traditional pairwise networks where links can only connect a pair of nodes, hyperedges can simultaneously connect an arbitrary number of nodes.
 The number of nodes in a hyperedge is defined as the group size or the order of the hyperedge.
 When all hyperedges are of size two, the hypergraph reduces to a pairwise network.
-In our model, we denote the distribution of group sizes as $\mathcal{M}=\{m_1,m_2,...,m_h\}$, where $h$ is the number of hyperedges and $m_j$ is the group size of the $j$-th hyperedge.
+In our model, we denote the set of group sizes of all hyperedges as $\mcal{M}=\{m_1,m_2,\ldots ,m_h\}$, where $h$ is the number of hyperedges and $m_j$ is the group size of the $j$-th hyperedge.
 Analogous to the degree of a node on pairwise networks, we define the number of hyperedges that a node belongs to as its hyperdegree.
-The distribution of hyperdegrees is denoted as $\mathcal{K}=\{k_1, k_2, \ldots, k_N\}$, where $k_j$ is the hyperdegree of node $j$.
+The set of hyperdegrees of all nodes is denoted as $\mcal{K}=\{k_1, k_2, \ldots, k_N\}$, where $k_j$ is the hyperdegree of node $j$.
 Fig. \ref{fig1}a shows a schematic of a hypergraph.